 and paths with your actual username and the correct paths to your installation.

-After configuring, go to Cursor Settings → MCP and verify that the server is running (indicated by a green dot).
+After configuration, go to Cursor Settings → MCP and verify the server is running (indicated by a green dot).

 "today"